-If you have lower back pain, then it’s vital that you understand how the right exercises can relieve pain and build the important muscles you need.
+If you have lower back pain, then it’s vital that you understand how the right exercises can reduce lower back pain and build the important muscles you need.
 The key is knowing which muscle groups to focus on and how to target them safely and effectively.

 Research led by the US National Institute for Health has found that around 80 per cent of people suffer back pain at some point in their lives, so you’re not alone.
 The report also listed weak abdominal and back muscles as one of the most important risk factors for back pain.

-So, you can do something about your back pain, and it’s not as difficulty as you might think.
+So, you can do something about to reduce your lower back pain, and it’s not as difficulty as you might think.
 In my experience, these five exercises will help you to relieve pain and build strength in key muscles.

 Partial Crunch: Strengthening abs

-You can go a long way towards reducing lower back pain by building up your abdominal muscles, because strong abs help to align your spine correctly.
+You can go a long way towards to reduce lower back pain by building up your abdominal muscles, because strong abs help to align your spine correctly.
 The partial crunch is a perfect exercise for this.